uz-gaz/Tertimuss/docs/tutorials/02_system_specification.md

 ## Processor specification

-In the processor specification (ProcessorDefinition), you specify how is the platform where the tasks are running.
+The processor specification (ProcessorDefinition) specify how is the platform where the tasks are running.
 Some properties are only used when a thermal simulation is done.

 It has the following properties: